Clinical Support Departments

 Acute Renal Services is a hospital unit service department providing dialysis to adult and pediatric patients admitted to the hospital.
 Dialysis is either provided in a central service area for those patients stable enough to leave their units or at the patient bedside for those who are not.
 Renal Services also provides dialysis services and consultation to the pediatric population at the Shriners Hospital for Children.
 All types of dialysis are provided including intermittent, continuous, and peritoneal.
 Acute Renal Services is home to 22 registered nurses, 2 dialysis techs, and one unit service coordinator.
 Acute Renal Services has one of the highest percentages of advance certification nursing staff in the institution.

-The GI endoscopy unit consists of 8 procedure rooms, 6 pre-procedure beds, 6 post op recovery beds and 2 motility study rooms.
-The unit performs approximately 700 procedures a month, many of these are advanced procedures such as Endoscopic Retrograde Cholangiopancreatography (ERCP), Endoscopic Ultrasound ( EUS) and Double balloon enteroscopy (DBE).
-Patients requiring general anesthesia or have co-morbidities that put them at higher risk are cared for in the GI Lab.
-The unit is one of the few facilities in the area performing motility studies, which are nurse administered tests and performs all the inpatient cases and have technicians on call 24 hours a day to cover emergent GI procedures.
+The GI endoscopy unit consists of 6 procedure room plus 6 pre procedure and 6 post procedure bays.
+The unit performs around 400 procedures a month, many of these are advanced procedures including Endoscopic Retrograde Cholangiopancreatography (ERCP), Endoscopic Ultrasound ( EUS) and Double balloon enteroscopy (DBE).
+We also see all outpatient requiring general anesthesia or who have co-morbidities that put them at a higher risk for complications from procedures.
+About one third of our patients are inpatients.

 The GI lab employs 26 RN, 3 LVN 7 GI technicians, and 5 MOSC.
 The unit is open Monday through Friday from 0630 to 1930 .
 We have technicians on call weekends and holidays to cover emergent inpatient cases.